 REALTORS® recommend devoting no more than 1/3 of your monthly income to housing.
 According to the US Bureau of Labor Statistics, the average annual income in King County is $82,264.
-With King County’s median single-family home hitting a new high of nearly $600,000 in March 2017, we have an increasing problem of affordability.
+With King County’s median single-family home hitting a new high of $650,000 in June 2017, we have an increasing problem of affordability.

 In the short term, there are some simple steps we can take to improve this unbalanced market.
 One example is sanctioning mother-in-law cottages and other accessory dwelling units (ADUs) to increase supply without impacting a neighborhood’s character.

 In the long term, we need to enact some big-picture changes to make sure our children can afford to live here.
 That includes increasing the types of homes available (more condos would be nice), increasing buildable land via the Growth Management Act, and improving transportation systems.
 The best way to ensure that these changes actually happen is by getting involved!
 So be sure to vote, attend community meetings and write to lawmakers so your voice is heard.